bazelbuild/apple_support/README.md

 [constraints](constraints/BUILD) definitions, and small helper functions for rules authors targeting Apple platforms.

-If you want to build iOS, tvOS, watchOS, or macOS apps, use [`rules_apple`][rules_apple].
+If you want to build iOS, tvOS, visionOS, watchOS, or macOS apps, use [`rules_apple`][rules_apple].

 If you want to build Swift use